Richard Sharpe Shaver: The Shaver Mystery

 Palmer edited and rewrote the manuscript, increasing the total word count to a novella length of 31,000.
 Palmer insisted that he did not alter the main elements of Shaver's story, but that he only added an exciting plot so the story would not read "like a dull recitation".
 Retitled "I Remember Lemuria!"; it was published in the March 1945 issue of Amazing.
 The issue sold out, and generated quite a response: Between 1945 and 1949, many letters arrived attesting to the truth of Shaver's claims (tens of thousands of letters, according to Palmer).
 The correspondents claimed that they, too, had heard strange voices or encountered denizens of the Hollow Earth.
 One of the letters to Amazing Stories was from a woman who claimed to have gone into a deep subbasement of a Paris, France building via a secret elevator.
 After months of rape and other torture, the woman was freed by a benevolent Tero.
 Another letter claiming involvement with Deros came from Fred Crisman, later to gain notoriety for his role in the Maury Island Incident and the John F. Kennedy assassination.
 "Shaver Mystery Club" societies were created in several cities.
 The controversy gained some notice in the mainstream press at the time, including a mention in a 1951 issue of Life magazine.

 Palmer claimed that Amazing Stories magazine had a great increase of circulation because of the Shaver Mystery, and the magazine emphasized the Shaver Mystery for several years.
 Barkun notes that, by any measure, the Shaver Mystery was successful in increasing sales of Amazing Stories.
 There was disagreement as to the precise increase in circulation, but Barkun notes that reliable sources reflect an increase in monthly circulation from about 135,000 to 185,000.
+Palmer would later claim the work invited government scrutiny, saying: "Obviously you would imagine the reaction to [the Shaver Mystery] would be to consider it fiction, so you can imagine my surprise to find that many government agencies felt called upon to investigate it, and to pry very vigorously into my own life and background.
+As an example, the FBI, the various military secret service agencies, and the CIA were constant callers ... this puzzled me.
+And interested me!"

 From 1945 to 1948, Barkun notes that about 75% of the issues of Amazing Stories featured Shaver Mystery content, sometimes to the near-exclusion of any other topic.
 Historian Mike Dash declares that "Shaver's tales were amongst the wildest ever spun, even in the pages of the pulp science fiction magazines of the period".
 He also published in Other Worlds magazine; the first issue featured his story "The Fall of Lemuria".